daqwes/daqwes/README.md

 My name is Daniel Mokeev and I am a compiler engineer at Synopsys.

-My interests span systems programming and programming languages, in particular understanding the internals of modern systems and tools.
+My interests span systems and programming languages, in particular the internals of modern systems and tools.

 In my past life, I worked on Machine Learning and studied Applied Mathematics.